steqeq/0000/docs/how-to/spack-intro.md

 ## Steps to build ROCm components using Spack

-1. Clone the Spack project from github in order to use the spack package manager.
+1. To use the spack package manager, clone the Spack project from GitHub.

     ```bash
     git clone <https://github.com/spack/spack>